Xavrir/Grow-a-garden-stock/README.md

 # Grow a garden stock forwarder

 A tool for forwarding messages from one Discord channel to another via webhook, with proper role mention handling.
+# (THE DESTINATED SERVER MUST BE YOUR SERVER/HAVE ADMIN ACCESS)
 ## Features

 - Forwards messages from a source Discord channel to a destination webhook